OpenNuvoton/ML_Object_Detection/README.md

 - The notebooks help you simplify the complicated installation steps and easy to use data preparing, training and converting.
 ## First step
 #### 1. Install anaconda
 - Download the [anaconda](https://www.anaconda.com/products/distribution) and install it.
-(If you are familiar with python env creating, you can skip this step)
 #### 2. Install the Visual C++ 2015 build tools
 - Login https://my.visualstudio.com/Downloads （You will need a free Microsoft account）
 - Enter `Build Tools` in search.